snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-scala-tracker-0.1.0-released.md

 val tracker = new Tracker(List(emitter), "mytracker", "myapplication")
 {% endhighlight %}

-We will send an unstructured event with a custom context attached.
-We can create the JSONs using the [json4s DSL][json4s-dsl]:
+We will now send an unstructured event with a custom context attached.
+We can create the JSONs for the event using the [json4s DSL][json4s-dsl]:

 {% highlight scala %}
 import org.json4s.JsonDSL._